Climate change policy of the United States: Republican Party

 The Republican Party has varied views on climate change.
 The most recent 2016 Republican Platform denies the existence of climate change and dismisses scientists’ efforts of easing global warming.

 The GOP does champion some energy initiatives following: opening up public lands and the ocean for further oil exploration; fast tracking permits for oil and gas wells; and hydraulic fracturing.
 It also supports dropping "restrictions to allow responsible development of nuclear energy."

 In 2014, President Barack Obama proposed a series of Environmental Protection Agency (EPA) regulations, known as the Clean Power Plan that would reduce carbon pollution from coal-fired power plants.
 The Republican Party has viewed these efforts as a "war on coal" and has significantly opposed them.
 Instead, it advocates building the Keystone XL pipeline, outlawing a carbon tax, and stopping all fracking regulations.

-Donald Trump, the former President of the United States, has said that "climate change is a hoax invented by and for Chinese."
+Donald Trump, the president of the United States, has said that "climate change is a hoax invented by and for Chinese."
 During his political campaign, he blamed China for doing little helping the environment on the earth, but he seemed to ignore many projects organized by China to slow global warming.
 While Trump's words might be counted as his campaign strategy to attract voters, it brought concerns from the left about environmental justice.

 From 2008 to 2017, the Republican Party went from "debating how to combat human-caused climate change to arguing that it does not exist," according to The New York Times.